GsDevKit/GsDevKit_home/README.md

 1. [If I am already using gsDevKitHome, why should I consider moving to GsDevKit_home?][3]
 2. [Do I have to rebuild all of my stones to use GsDevKit_home?][4]
 3. [Can I use a GsDevKit_home tODE client to connect to older stones?][5]
+4. [When a new version of GsDevKit_home is published, how do I update my checkout?][6]
 4. How do I share session descriptions between a local client and a remote server?
 5. How do I use GsDevKit_home to coordinate between my development, sand box and production environments?
 6. How do I get started with tODE?